necodeIT/eduplanner_demo/README.md

 You can use the provided docker-compose setup to run test containers for a moodle test server and mariadb instance.

-Run the following commands to start the containers:
+Run the following commands to start the containers (or alternatively use `./up.sh`):

 ```bash
 mkdir -p .dev/mariadb_data